VRCFury/VRCFury/README.md

 # VRC Fury - All in one VRChat Prop / Inventory / Gesture Manager

 Set up your avatar's toggles, gestures, sliders, clothing, and more without ever touching a layer or menu!
+Drag props or clothing onto and off of your avatar without having to "install" them!

 ## Need Help?